Introduction

 In summary, IPv6-enabled open proxies are here to stay, and due to the vastness of IPv6 space (with its generous per-customer prefix allocations) it must be assumed that subnet-level reputation tracking and blocking are becoming a necessity for effective mitigation of open proxy abuse vectors.

-Although the Aeza open proxy incident may (hopefully) be a rare one-off for now, Aeza isn’t the first nor will it be the last hosting company to allocate IPv6 /48s to entry-level virtual servers.
-Just let that fact sink in for a moment – a /48 IPv6 subnet contains up to 1,208,925,819,614,629,174,706,176 unique IPs, and here they are all being routed to a single €5 per month VM.
+Although the Aeza open proxy incident may (hopefully) be a rare one-off for now, Aeza is likely not the last hosting company to allocate IPv6 /48s to entry-level virtual servers.
+The implication is straightforward – a /48 IPv6 subnet contains up to 1,208,925,819,614,629,174,706,176 unique IPs, and here they are all being routed to a single €5 per month VM.
 This is the new normal.

 A few quick recommendations:

-• If you operate a blocklisting database, be sensitive to the fact that subnets as large as /48s are cheaper and more accessible than ever – and even being allocated to a singular entry-level virtual systems.
+- If you operate a blocklisting database, be sensitive to the fact that subnets as large as /48s are cheaper and more accessible than ever – and even being allocated to a single entry-level VM.

-• For an up-to-date list of subnets with more-than-baseline IPv6 open proxy activity, my weekly CSV updates at https://github.com/mannfredcom/semi-static-proxy-ips/blob/main/proxy_subnets_7d_ipv6.csv might even be useful.
-See the Github page for additional list options.
+- For an up-to-date list of subnets with more-than-baseline IPv6 open proxy activity, my weekly CSV updates at https://github.com/mannfredcom/semi-static-proxy-ips/blob/main/proxy_subnets_7d_ipv6.csv might be useful.
+See the GitHub page for additional list options.